Home Mover CIS Mortgages

 Porting a mortgage to a new property if you’re paid through CIS

-The first thing you need to know is how long you have left on your current mortgage, and how much that would cost you.
+The first thing you need to know is how long you have left on your current mortgage, and how much that would cost if you were to stick with your current lender and their terms.

 Then, your mortgage advisor can look at your circumstances, listen to what you want from a mortgage and compare the viable options.